Guided by fairness

 Being a diverse organisation makes us a better employer and benefits our customers.
 We have a wide range of policies and guidelines to support peoples' different needs at different times of their lives and throughout their career with us.

 We want to recruit the best people from the widest range of backgrounds, to help make this a great place to work.
 So we have policies in place to remove barriers and promote diversity and inclusion at all levels of our organisation.
-We're committed to increasing the age diversity of our staff and we're signatories to the Women in Finance charter, which over 350 organisations have signed to commit to improving gender diversity at senior levels in the financial services sector.

 Social responsibility and sustainability